 Try Writing The Idea In Your Own Words: Subject Understanding

-It’s time to jump on the next point.
+It’s time to jump to the next point.
 You have to read out the next issue to make this more appealing.

 You have to finish your own task